Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Introduction

 \section{Introduction}

 Minimizing the statistical error is essential for applications of lattice simulations.
-A reliable assessment of this error necessitates that all autocorrelations in the Markov chain are much shorter than the total run.
-This is especially relevant for models affected by critical slowing down, which is a severe hindrance for the extrapolation of lattice calculations to the continuum.
-This issue has inspired a year-long search for ever more efficient sampling techniques.
+A reliable assessment of this error requires sufficiently short autocorrelation times in the Markov chain.
+This becomes a problem in models affected by critical slowing down, which is a severe hindrance for the extrapolation of lattice calculations to the continuum.
+This issue has inspired a decades-long search for ever more efficient sampling techniques.
+Simulations of this kind have been and continue to be vital for our understanding of fundamental interactions from first principles.